How navigators, CAC counselors and agents differ:

 Brokers pre-date the ACA, and have been helping consumers obtain health insurance for decades.
 Some brokers have been vocal in their opposition to the ACA, and some have opted to leave the individual health insurance industry.
 And certainly, not all of those who remain have chosen to get certified with the exchanges.
-But the ones who have gotten certified are committed to reform and see it as an opportunity to help their clients rather than a hindrance.
+But the ones who have gotten certified are committed to health care reform and see it as an opportunity to help their clients rather than a hindrance.

 Regardless of who helps, help should be free

 So what’s the price of this advice?
 Your consultations are actually free (with very limited exceptions for brokers in some states*).

 Navigators are hourly employees, paid by state and federal exchange grant programs, and they cannot be compensated by the insurance companies.

 CACs are not paid by insurance companies either.
 They can be hourly employees or volunteers, with a variety of public funding from outside the exchange.
 Many are employees of organizations such as hospitals or clinics that want to have a trained staff member who can help uninsured patients enroll in coverage.